These are the frequently asked questions for Vultr Kubernetes Engine (VKE).

 The minimum size for a block storage volume is:

-VKE provides a dedicated Manage Upgrades
+Vultr Kubernetes Engine (VKE) provides a dedicated Manage Upgrades

 tab for controlling cluster upgrades.
 You can upgrade the Kubernetes version or apply patches as new updates become available.
 Vultr handles the control plane upgrades while you manage worker node upgrades.
 For smooth operation, ensure that workloads can tolerate node restarts during upgrades.

-To enhance the security of VKE clusters:
+To enhance the security of Vultr Kubernetes Engine (VKE) cluster:

-Vultr Kubernetes Engine uses the Calico Container Network Interface (CNI) for networking.
+Vultr Kubernetes Engine (VKE) uses the Calico Container Network Interface (CNI) for networking.
 Calico provides a scalable networking solution with support for advanced networking features like network policies, IP address management, and high performance.